grab/cocoapods-pod-merge/README.md

 * **Refrain from merging complex or specialized pods** (like pods written in C/C++).
 Such pods can have special build settings and compiler flags that can break the other pods that are merged with them.
 * **Make sure** you add the required [flags](https://github.com/grab/cocoapods-pod-merge#special-flags) to relevant groups in your `MergeFile`.

 ## Troubleshooting

 If the above guidelines still do not solve your problem, please [report it](https://github.com/grab/cocoapods-pod-merge/issues)!
 Merging Pods is a complex process, and the plugin does not cover all possible use cases or podspec formats.
-Any feedback or feature suggesions are also encouraged.
+Any feedback or feature suggestions are also encouraged.
 Bug reports and pull requests are welcome.

 ## License